PTO Shaft Tips

 Well what about the shaft's manual?

 Well, I did not even receive a manual for the entire auger.
 One thing I will say is, so far I am very impressed; with how sturdy this low cost auger is.
 40 horsepower gearbox and 3 inch (OD) heavy steel tubing throughout.
 But the only way I know it was made by Hawkline is by the shipping documents that arrived with the PTO auger.
 Fortunately, I was able to easily find the Hawkline website, which contained a very nice manual regarding this auger.

-While there were some specifics about the PTO shaft, the secrets or puzzles, which prompted these tips were not to be found in the manual.
+While there were some specifics about the PTO shaft (when hawline still existed), the secrets or puzzles, which prompted these tips were not to be found in the manual.
 I did know it was a Eurocardan PTO shaft.
 This apparently is an Italian product.
 While there was product information at the website, I certainly found no actual manual.

 Assembling the PTO shaft to gear box

 One step in assembling the PTO auger (post hole digger) was attaching the PTO shaft to the gear box.
 To do this one must somehow gain access to the U joint hidden by the very extended shroud on the PTO shaft implement end.
 How do you retract this shroud?
 And there is yet another problem to solve, the PTO shaft safety mechanism (shear bolt) is not implemented in the way the manual implies and yes there is a part missing as well.
 Fix the PTO shaft retention problem will be another article in itself.

 How to properly retract, and reinstall, the PTO shaft's safety shroud (cone) took about four hours of my time to discern!